opencord/voltha-system-tests/README.md

 be, test specific SADIS configurations, tech profiles etc. Please give appropriate file names to the input files.

-To trigger tests on the physical POD
+To trigger tests on the physical POD, say for ATT,

 ```bash
 git clone https://github.com/opencord/voltha-system-tests